We looked at dozens of family cell plans to find the best ones for parents, kids, penny pinchers, data hogs, and more.

 - Unlimited minutes international texting in over 210 different countries, plus data and calling benefits in Canada and Mexico

-- Free giveaways and discounts with T-Mobile Tuesdays
+- Free weekly giveaways and discounts with T-Mobile Tuesdays

 What we don't like

-Paying more than $150 a month may seem steep, even if you are getting a premium plan with four lines.
-And it is significantly pricier than the cheapest plans on the market, like this one from US Mobile, which costs just $100 a month for four unlimited lines.
+Paying $200 a month may seem steep, even if you are getting a premium plan with four lines.
+And it is significantly pricier than the cheapest plans on the market, like this one from Mint Mobile, which costs just $60 a month for four unlimited lines.

 T-Mobile’s data speeds may be the fastest.
 But the company’s coverage range is less impressive.
-Of the three large networks, T-Mobile actually has the worst 4G coverage.
+Of the three large networks, T-Mobile actually has the worst 5G coverage.